wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 2.0.5 =
+* Fixed a security issue where permissions were not checked during export/import.
+Thank you James Golovich for reporting.
+You can find more details on his website, [http://www.pritect.net](http://www.pritect.net)

 = 2.0.4 =
 * Update readme to reflect that the plugin is not multisite compatible